 Most people have heard about blockchain by now, either in the form of cryptocurrencies or possibly in a retail banking sense, as a technology to provide even more secure peer-to-peer transactions.
 Blockchain technology can help in the vending industry to remove the need for middle parties and enable tamper-resistant purchases from vending machines.

-Blockchain technology’s main benefit is that there’s no need for a middle party to facilitate a transaction between two other parties.
-When money is needed, that is managing directly between peers, and removes the need for a bank to handle the transaction on behalf of both those parties.
 Whenever you’ve used a snack vending machine or a coffee machine in a public place, you’ll have paid using a contactless terminal – these allow the payments to be made and require a bank to utilise their services to facilitate the payment, incurring a cost.
 Without the need to do so, your products may just get a little cheaper.

 With blockchain technology, there’s no one place for a transaction to be held – by nature the information is decentralised and shared amongst a range of different nodes, making it impossible to dispute the reality of a transaction when there are so many copies of the information in existence.
 This will one day add an extra level of security to vending machine transactions and enable vending operators to manage refund requests much more quickly and easily.